 Vulture Gulch Western Denizens from Microtactix are cardstock figures available for immediate download from RPG Now ($5.00 US).

-Arrow Miniatures has a collection of resin buildings including a fort and log cabin.
+Acheson Creations has a collection of resin buildings including a fort and log cabin, in 15mm, 25mm, and 28mm (!).

 Frontline Wargaming (distributed by RLBPS) has a line of resin buildings and accoutrements.
-The website has pictures of some of the items (mostly furnishings, not the buildings themselves): homestead, saloon, store, Boot Hill, hotel lobby, hotel room, bunk house,sheriff’s office, potbelly stoves, miner’s campsite, church, train station, and mill.
+[Sigh] This is all gone… The website has had pictures of some of the items (mostly furnishings, not the buildings themselves): homestead, saloon, store, Boot Hill, hotel lobby, hotel room, bunk house,sheriff’s office, potbelly stoves, miner’s campsite, church, train station, and mill.

 Hovels, Ltd. makes a line of 28mm Wild West buildings in resin and they have buildings in the15mm Civil War line that might be of use.
 There are also some useful 15mm bits and bobs such as a well and gravestones.

-Kilroy, Ind. produces a new line of Wild, Wild West buildings.
+Kilroy, Ind. produces produced a new line of Wild, Wild West buildings.
+Gone…

+produces produced? an extensive line of 15mm resin old west buildings?
+I don’t find them now.
 Old West Buildings: A Step by Step Building Guide by David Marshall of TM Terrain.
+[I don’t find this one now].
 Detailed instructions with accompanying pictures.
 You’ll have to draw your own plans, or use Vulture Gulch or Whitewash City as your starting point.

 PMC Games sells a number of styrofoam terrain boards that you can use to recreate the Old West on the tabletop, including Terrain 2000 (300mm square boards), Hex 300 (300mm hex), and Total System Scenic (2 foot square blocks).